"Breaking the Cycle: How to Understand and Heal from Narcissism"

 The Narcissistic Wound

 If a child is neglected or abused it will not blame the parent or parents that are doing this, it cannot afford to as it is utterly dependent on them for its survival.
 So that child will blame itself and take on the belief that there is something, or maybe many things, wrong with it.
-The metaphor I often use with clients is that your self-worth bucket has a hole in the bottom, so no amount of love or esteem can ever fill it up, until the hole is fixed.
+The metaphor I often use with clients is that your self-worth bucket has a hole in the bottom, so no amount of love can ever fill it up, until the hole is fixed.

 A self-worth wound is a hot mess of intolerable pain, roiling with overwhelming terror, annihilating shame, despair, guilt, rage, self-loathing and overwhelming grief.
 Even worse than the intensity of these feelings is that they are unresolvable, because they are driven by a constant belief in worthlessness.
 Unless that belief can be resolved, the pain cannot end.
 The only way to survive is to escape with a defence mechanism.